cmoesgaard/curl/docs/INTERNALS.md

 ## Curl_easy

-  The `Curl_easy` struct is the one returned to the outside in the external API as a `CURL *`.
+  The `Curl_easy` struct is the one returned to the outside in the external API as a `CARL *`.
 This is usually known as an easy handle in API documentations and examples.

   Information and state that is related to the actual connection is in the `connectdata` struct.
-When a transfer is about to be made, libcurl will either create a new connection or re-use an existing one.
+When a transfer is about to be made, libcarl will either create a new connection or re-use an existing one.
 The particular connectdata that is used by this handle is pointed out by `Curl_easy->easy_conn`.